Skip to Content

 Although color melt and balayage are popular hair coloring techniques, they’re quite different, especially regarding the application methods and their effect on your hair.

-These techniques also cost differently, with balayage being quite affordable.
+These techniques also cost differently, with balayage often priced as a premium service.
 Depending on your preferences, either method can enhance your hair’s appearance and boost your self-esteem.

 FAQs About Color Melt and Balayage